 - a.
-Whether the Total Value is within existing budget allocations and, if it is not, that approval has been obtained from Cabinet; - b.
-That the Officer has the relevant financial authorisation limits and approval levels to enter into the contract; - c.
-If the Total Value is a Key Decision and not within an existing approved budget, that the procurement has been included on the Forward Plan and approval has been obtained from Cabinet to procure and award the contract.
+Whether the Total Value is within existing budget allocations and; - a. if the contract value is over £250,000 that approval has been obtained from Cabinet or if the contract value is over £1 million approval has obtained from Full Council as applicable; - b.
+That the Officer has the relevant financial authorisation limits and approval levels to enter into the contract; - b.
+If the Total Value is not within an existing approved budget, that the required budget has had the necessary approvals.